shhnjk/allow-unique-origin/README.md

 1. It does not fully address XSS issues stemming from Blob URLs.
 SVG use elements could point to a same-origin sandboxed Blob URL and thus lead to unsandboxed code execution.
     * This seems acceptable since this is a very rarely used feature.

-### The format of cross-origin Blob URLs look weird.
+### The format of unique origin look weird.
 Why did you choose that?

-Having origins like `sandbox:[$RANDOM_UUID][$ORIGINAL_ORIGIN]` make it possible for endpoints receiving CORS requests to ascertain both the original origin, and which unique origin a request is coming from.
+Having origins like `sandbox:["$RANDOM_UUID","$PRECURSOR_ORIGIN"]` make it possible for endpoints receiving CORS requests to ascertain both the original origin, and which unique origin a request is coming from.
 I'm not attached to this format, but I believe including this information is useful.

-### Why is CSP not inherited from the creator to Sandboxed Blob URLs?
+### Why is CSP not inherited from the creator to unique origin Blob URLs?

-A creator of cross-origin Blob URLs is often a sensitive origin.
+A creator of unique origin Blob URLs is often a sensitive origin.
 And therefore it is likely to have a [strict CSP](https://csp.withgoogle.com/docs/strict-csp.html) to defend against XSS attacks.
 However, the creator likely is using a sandboxed Blob URL in order to safely run arbitrary HTML/JS (because it acts like a sandbox domain), which is not possible if CSP is automatically inherited.

 Conceptually, this isn't a CSP bypass since it is treating sandboxed Blob URLs identically to cross-origin iframes.